alirza-asghari/online-shop-task/README.md

 ## Overview

 This project is an online shop API built using FastAPI.
 It supports user registration with email verification, product management, shopping cart functionality, order history, and a simulated payment process.
-The application uses FastAPI for web framework, PostgreSQL for database, Celery with Redis for asynchronous tasks, and Alembic for database migrations.
+The application uses FastAPI for web framework, PostgreSQL for database, Celery with Redis for asynchronous tasks, Alembic for database migrations and Redis for caching.

 ## Features